ShivaKondapalli/NLPPyTorch/README.md

 ## Data

-The data for this project is hosted at [Name to Nationality] (https://download.pytorch.org/tutorial/data.zip) Extract the zip file into your current working directory.
+The data for this project is hosted at [Name to Nationality] (https://download.pytorch.org/tutorial/data.zip) Create a folder called **data** in your *current working directory*.
+Extract the *data.zip* file into that folder.

 ## GPU vs CPU:

 The code was written to run on a cpu.
-So don't worry if you don't have a cpu.
+So don't worry if you don't have a Gpu.
+Notice how the diagonal entries for the GRU network are brighter compare the plain vanilla RNN.